matthewkeil/homodigit.us/README.md

 This journey started for me because I was attempting to install Neo4j on my local machine to give it a shot.
 I ran into numerous issues due to a Java Runtime dependency conflict.
 That led me to Docker.
 What a *fabulous* and **terrible** tool!
 It sure is nice when it just works.  **However**, if you have ever tried to work with user/disk/file permissions like manually syncing content between the dev folder and the container you will understand the terrible part...
 I was [working on a development tool called docker-development](https://github.com/matthewkeil/docker-development) to help me solve some of these challenges and realized Docker is a mess of pipes, patches, port forwarding, etc. and I was still working on my local machine.
 Over numerous hours googling for solutions, I ran across this Kubernetes thing over and over.
 I realized the goal of Kubernetes was to do container orchestration, precisely my aim.

 [The Cloud Native Computing Foundation](https://www.cncf.io) develops and manages all of what we are going to use.
 Which means it is as awesome as the combined budget of the [sponsor lineup which is like infinite.](https://www.cncf.io/about/members/) They want, nay expect, this stuff to just work.

 A note on longevity and developer fatigue.
-If you read the sponsers list see forward is this becomes the defacto standard or they all, like that whole long list, moves on and the projects go dark.
-It's not a single company like Facebook chooses to stop supporting React.
-Nor is it like one company doing the ultimate breaking change with Angular 1/2.
+If you read the sponsors list you will get that this is now the defacto standard for production architecture.
+Not likely that whole group will just up and stop.
+It's not a single company like Facebook choosing to stop supporting React.
+Nor is it like one company doing the ultimate breaking change like Angular 1 -> 2.
 Both of those sentences will one-day lend themselves to their own blog post I suppose.
-For now we will move on to what we will accomplish.
+For now lets move on to what we will accomplish.

+## Big Picture
+- reliable server platform to provide scalable, available hosting
+- CI/CD Platform to handle devops
+  1) if one pushes changes to a master branch and those changes get tested and put into production
+  2) if one pushes changes to a "git checkout -b new-feature" and add a 'git tag -a feature-name -m "added a great new feature"' it will build that branch in a staging area and create a routing rule to access it"

 ## The End Goals:
 - focus on developer ergonomics and efficiency so coding time can be spent coding